![]() |

 The whole living, breathing, physical person (i.e. the head, neck, torso, arms, legs, hands and feet).

-A point shared by, and therefore on the body of, each of a pair of martial (or associated) art training-partners, where they are in meaningful contact with each other.
+A point shared by (and therefore on the body of) each of a pair of people, while they are in meaningful contact with each other.

 N.B.